Subject: Women in War

 - supporting national differences

-- supporting all other kinds of differences due to class, age, social status, hetero/gay status, marital
+- supporting all other kinds of differences due to class, age, social status,

 status, ableness.